Silica Dust Health Hazards and Protection

 Some states require that employers who operate a working environment with exposure to RCS dust develop and implement a Written Silica Control Plan.

 A Written Silica Control Plan describes workplace exposures and ways to reduce those exposures, such as engineering controls, work practices, housekeeping methods, and restricting access to areas where exposures can occur.

 We recommend that you consult with occupational safety and health professionals or other appropriate experts in order to correctly implement all aspects of such a plan.

 6. Further Information

-The links below are sources of information that will help you increase your knowledge about protection from the health risks of exposure to RCS.
+The links below are sources of information that will help you increase your knowledge about protection from the health risks of exposure to RCS dust.
 We hope you find them useful.

-Stonemasons are fully responsible for the health and safety of their workers, including with respect to the safety risks related to RCS.
+Stonemasons are fully responsible for the health and safety of their workers, including with respect to the safety risks related to RCS dust.
 Such responsibility includes the obligation to know the applicable safety regulations and standards and to fully comply with them.

-To protect the health and life of all workers exposed to respirable crystalline silica, it is always necessary to consult with a local occupational health and safety advisor about the precise safety measures you should implement in your working environment.
+To protect the health and safety of all workers exposed to RCS dust, it is always necessary to consult with a local occupational health and safety advisor about the precise safety measures you should implement in your working environment.

 Copyright © Caesarstone 2019 All Rights Reserved